School Bus Driver

 Best Rated

-Asked by Katie over 9 years ago
+Asked by Carter. over 11 years ago

 How many feet off the school bus does the cameras pick up sound?

-Asked by Angelina over 10 years ago
+Asked by Angelina about 11 years ago

 It depends on the type of system, but most sound systems on a bus pick up surrounding noise, but the best noise happens about 4-6 feet surrounding the microphone.